 How Much Does Raw Silicon Cost?

-In 2015, silicon alloys were a $1.14 billion industry.
-The silicon metal used in photovoltaic panels cost $1.36 per pound in that year.
-According to the USGS Mineral Information Publication, because production of silicates is so diverse, only a small amount of that industry ties to solar panel creation.
+The most recent data from USGS reports that silicon alloys are a $1.14 billion industry.
+The silicon metal used in photovoltaic panels cost $1.38 per pound in 2018.
+According to the USGS Mineral Information Publication, because the production of silicates is so diverse, only a small amount of that industry ties to solar panel creation.

 Silicon Production and Mining Facts